Heart rate: Factors decreasing heart rate

 The heart rate can be slowed by altered sodium and potassium levels, hypoxia, acidosis, alkalosis, and hypothermia.
 The relationship between electrolytes and HR is complex, but maintaining electrolyte balance is critical to the normal wave of depolarization.
 Of the two ions, potassium has the greater clinical significance.
 Initially, both hyponatremia (low sodium levels) and hypernatremia (high sodium levels) may lead to tachycardia.
 Severely high hypernatremia may lead to fibrillation, which may cause cardiac output to cease.
 Severe hyponatremia leads to both bradycardia and other arrhythmias.
 Hypokalemia (low potassium levels) also leads to arrhythmias, whereas hyperkalemia (high potassium levels) causes the heart to become weak and flaccid, and ultimately to fail.

 Heart muscle relies exclusively on aerobic metabolism for energy.
 Severe myocardial infarction (commonly called a heart attack) can lead to a decreasing heart rate, since metabolic reactions fueling heart contraction are restricted.

 Acidosis is a condition in which excess hydrogen ions are present, and the patient's blood expresses a low pH value.
 Alkalosis is a condition in which there are too few hydrogen ions, and the patient's blood has an elevated pH.
 Normal blood pH falls in the range of 7.35–7.45, so a number lower than this range represents acidosis and a higher number represents alkalosis.
 Enzymes, being the regulators or catalysts of virtually all biochemical reactions – are sensitive to pH and will change shape slightly with values outside their normal range.
 These variations in pH and accompanying slight physical changes to the active site on the enzyme decrease the rate of formation of the enzyme-substrate complex, subsequently decreasing the rate of many enzymatic reactions, which can have complex effects on HR.
 Severe changes in pH will lead to denaturation of the enzyme.

 The last variable is body temperature.
 Elevated body temperature is called hyperthermia, and suppressed body temperature is called hypothermia.
 Slight hyperthermia results in increasing HR and strength of contraction.
 Hypothermia slows the rate and strength of heart contractions.
 This distinct slowing of the heart is one component of the larger diving reflex that diverts blood to essential organs while submerged.
 If sufficiently chilled, the heart will stop beating, a technique that may be employed during open heart surgery.
 In this case, the patient's blood is normally diverted to an artificial heart-lung machine to maintain the body's blood supply and gas exchange until the surgery is complete, and sinus rhythm can be restored.
 Excessive hyperthermia and hypothermia will both result in death, as enzymes drive the body systems to cease normal function, beginning with the central nervous system.

 Physiological control over heart rate

 A study shows that bottlenose dolphins can learn – apparently via instrumental conditioning – to rapidly and selectively slow down their heart rate during diving for conserving oxygen depending on external signals.
-In humans regulating heart rate by methods such as listening to music, meditation or a vagal maneuver takes longer and only lowers the rate to a much smaller extent.
+In humans regulating heart rate by methods such as listening to music, meditation or a vagal maneuver takes longer and lowers the rate to a much lesser extent.